 The rest of the paper is structured as follows.
 The next section offers an insight into the high degree of academic rigour followed throughout this paper, providing a summary of the main journals/publications, books, and working papers used.
-This is followed by a discussion of the importance of firm-level innovativeness in restoring tourism firm competitiveness.
-Next, the authors examine the dynamic-capability perspective.
-In the subsequent section, the authors present innovativeness as a firm-level dynamic capability, examining its moderating role in the creation of superior competitive advantages.
-On the basis of this, we conceptually and theoretically illustrate the proposed link between dynamic capabilities, firm-level innovativeness, and superior tourism firm competitiveness.
-Based on the foregoing, research propositions are developed, leading to the construction of our conceptual model.
-Finally, the authors provide the academic and practitioner implications of this research.
+Following this, the authors discuss the importance of firm-level innovativeness in restoring small tourism firm competitiveness.
+Next, we introduce the resource-based and dynamic-capability perspectives, serving as the theoretical foundation for developing the core argument in this paper.
+Based on an examination of the key principles of the RBV and DCV, the subsequent section presents innovativeness as a firm-level dynamic capability, examining its moderating role in the creation of superior competitive advantages.
+From this, we conceptually and theoretically illustrate the proposed link between resources, dynamic capabilities, firm-level innovativeness, and superior tourism firm competitiveness.
+Based on the foregoing, we develop research propositions, leading to our conceptual model.
+The paper ends with some tentative conclusions and practical implications, as well suggestions for further research.